Are you working more in web browsers than in desktop apps?

 The first lie I’ve told to IT folks when asked, “did you clear your cache?”
 When I am (virtually) picked on to experience the wrath of slow internet, I am frantic and refuse to believe it’s something simple as clearing a cache.

-If you’re like me, who remembers what a cache is when you have to Google it, a cache is where the web browser keeps downloaded items on your hard drive, thus slowing down your experience while visiting sites.
+A cache is where the web browser keeps downloaded items on your hard drive, thus slowing down your experience while visiting sites.

 This Chrome extension clears the cache by emptying the data so the next time you visit a site, the images and formatting will be newly downloaded.